 L. Beth Brady

 Dr. L. Beth Brady is an Assistant Professor and Coordinator of the Blind/Visual Impairments and Severe/Multiple Disabilities Programs at Hunter College, City University of New York.
-Dr. Brady started as an adjunct lecturer at Hunter College since 2016, teaching foundation classes on severe and multiple disabilities, in addition to hosting numerous Hunter student teachers in her middle school classroom through the years.
-Prior to accepting a full-time position at Hunter College, Beth was an itinerant teacher of students with visual impairments in the New York City Public Schools, after beginning her career as a classroom special education teacher of learners with severe/multiple disabilities in New York City’s District 75 and at the Boston College Campus School.
-Beth will defend her dissertation this fall at Teachers College, Columbia University, under the advisement of Dr. Laudan Jahromi in the Intellectual Disability and Autism program.
-Her dissertation is entitled, “Augmented Input and the Classroom Communication Environment for Learners with Deafblindness,” and explores using group design methods with this low incidence population.
-Her additional research interests are in early cognitive developmental milestones, alternate assessment, inclusion and the use of teacher action research in preparation programs.
-Beth received both her B.A. in Elementary Education and American Heritages and a M.Ed. in Severe Special Education, with a concentration in deafblindness, from Boston College.
+Dr. Brady started as an adjunct lecturer at Hunter College in 2016, teaching foundation classes on severe and multiple disabilities, in addition to hosting numerous Hunter student teachers in her middle school classroom over the years.
+Previously, she worked as an itinerant teacher of students with visual impairments in the New York City Public Schools, after beginning her career as a classroom special education teacher of learners with severe/multiple disabilities in New York City’s District 75 and at the Boston College Campus School.
+She completed her Ph.D. at Teachers College, Columbia University in Special Education, with a focus in Intellectual Disability and Autism.
+Dr. Brady received both her B.A. in Elementary Education and American Heritages and a M.Ed. in Severe Special Education, with a concentration in deafblindness, from Boston College.
 Her particular research interests are in the areas of communication, alternate assessment, deafblindness, inclusion and urban teacher preparation.

-- SPED 706 Strategies and Curriculum Adaptations for Learners with Severe/Multiple Disabilities Including Deaf/blindness
+- SPED 706/ SPED 706.5 Strategies and Curriculum Adaptations for Learners with Severe/Multiple Disabilities Including Deaf/blindness

 - SPED 790 Foundations and Educational Implications of Severe Disabilities including Deafblindness